-All therapists at Auburn Psychological Wellness Center are committed to providing Culturally Responsive Care.
+All mental health providers at Auburn Psychological Wellness Center (APWC) are committed to providing Culturally Responsive Care.
 You probably read that sentence and think: “Ok, what does that even mean?”
-It means that every client we see, and all therapy we conduct, will be rooted in the following values.
+It means that every client we see, and all mental health care we conduct, will be rooted in the following values.

 - We ALL have Multiple (and different) identities that are important to who we are.